How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Discussion

+\soma{In contrast to apnea and gravitational wave detection, the nature of anomalies are much less known in the economical context.
+Most of the anomaly detection methods concentrate on fraud detection on transaction or network traffic records and utilize clustering techniques to distinguish normal a fraudulent behaviours \cite{Ahmed16}.}

 Whilst LOF showed no specific detection pattern, TOF detected two rising periods on the temporal derivate of the USD LIBOR dataset: one preceding the 2008 crisis and an other one from 2012 onwards.
-Both detected periods showed unique dynamics that differ from each other as well.
-The period between 2005-2007 can be considered unique in many ways; not only was there an upswing of the global market, but investigations revealed that several banks colluded in manipulation and rigging of LIBOR rates in what came to be known as the infamous LIBOR scandal.\cite{DeptJustice12}.
-Note, that this was not the only case, when LIBOR was manipulated: During the economic breakdown in 2008 the Barclys Bank submitted artificially low rates to show healthier appearance\cite{SniderYoule2009, SniderYoule2010, SniderYoule2012}.
+Both detected periods showed unique dynamics: \soma{the large fluctuations are replaced by constant rising during these periods, the dynamics are 'frozen'.
+Note, that the rising speeds differ in the two periods.} The period between 2005-2007 can be considered unique in many ways; not only was there an upswing of the global market, but investigations revealed that several banks colluded in manipulation and rigging of LIBOR rates in what came to be known as the infamous LIBOR scandal \cite{DeptJustice12}.
+Note, that this was not the only case, when LIBOR was manipulated: During the economic breakdown in 2008 the Barclys Bank submitted artificially low rates to show healthier appearance \cite{SniderYoule09, SniderYoule10, SniderYoule12}.
 As a consequence of these scandals, significant reorganization took place in controlling LIBOR calculation, starting from 2012.

-To sum it up, gravitational waves of the merger black-holes on the filtered dataset formed a traditional outlier which was well detectable by both the TOF and LOF, while LIBOR exhibited longer periods of unique events only detectable by the TOF.
-Hypopnoe generated a mixed event on ECG, where the period of irregular breathing formed outliers and was detectable by LOF, while the apnoe generated a unique event on the ECG during failed respiration detectable only by the TOF.
+To sum it up, gravitational waves of the merger black-holes on the filtered dataset formed a traditional outlier which was well detectable by all the TOF, the LOF and the discord algorithms, while LIBOR exhibited longer periods of unique events only detectable by TOF.
+Apnea generated a mixed event on ECG; the period of irregular breathing formed outliers detectable by LOF, while the period of failed respiration generated a unique event detectable only by the TOF.
+Meanwhile discord detected the transitory period between the two periods.